icons

 Step 3: Apply the Cleaner

 Apply a small amount of the Cleaner to a clean, soft cloth.
-It’s best to use a microfiber cloth or a cloth that won’t leave lint behind.
+It’s best to use a microfiber cloth or a lint-free cloth.
 Avoid using abrasive materials like steel wool, as they can scratch the brass.

 Step 4: Rub the Cleaner on the Brass

 Gently rub the Cleaner onto the brass item in a circular motion.
-This helps to distribute the cleaner evenly and works it into any crevices or detailed areas.
 Make sure to cover all areas, but avoid applying too much pressure, which could damage the brass.

 Step 5: Let it Sit

-After you have applied the Cleaner, you need to let it sit on the brass for the amount of time specified in the Cleaner’s instructions.
-This gives the cleaner time to work on the tarnish.
+After applying the Cleaner, let it sit on the brass for the specified time in the Cleaner’s instructions.

 Step 6: Wipe Off the Cleaner